Create and use a mock server using the Postman API

 Response saved as an example

-Get the collection ID
+Get the collection and environment ID

-You can also find the environment ID in Postman.
-First, select Environments in the sidebar and select the testAPIenv environment.
-Then select Info icon Info in the right sidebar to access the environment ID.
+2. Click Info icon Info in the right sidebar to access the environment ID.

 Create a mock server with the Postman API